 Enhanced English II is a continuation of the advanced literature and writing curriculum.
 The course emphasizes an in-depth study of world literature and of the writing process, especially the essay.
-Enhanced English II is designed for students who have done well on standardized tests or who have completed English I with A's and B's.
-Enhanced English II Literature, students will engage in both formal and informal speech presentations.
+Enhanced English II is designed for students who have done well on standardized tests or who have completed English I with an A. Enhanced English II Literature students will engage in both formal and informal speech presentations.

+Survey Literary Perspectives (2501)

-Survey of 19th Century Literature (2501) One Credit, Half Block Prerequisite: Grade of C or lower in English II Lit
+Prerequisite: Grade of C or lower in English II Lit